-It can take time for the heart and the brain to heal.
+It can take time for the heart and the brain to process the grief.
 You might need to perservere or try things again a bit later, before you feel a shift.

 What supports are out there?

 If things feel they aren't improving, or you feel you're going backwards it's important to get more support.